seraya-ov/pizzashop/README.md

 #### Running

-Installing python requirements and running it.
+Installing python requirements and running the app.

 ```
 > cd pizza